 In the list of excuses, number 10 is the most heartbreaking and frustrating.
 Addiction does not discriminate, but single parents/women or those without resources or insurance are often the “forgotten demographic” when granting addiction treatment.
 Fortunately, one of the silver linings of the pandemic is a rise in virtual options – many of them free.
 Short-term disability might be an option.
 And the Family and Medical Leave Act (FMLA) entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons.

 “Throw us a curveball.
 Please give us your best reason for not being able to get the help you need.
 We will accommodate you or find a solution.
 Opening the conversation is the best way to get to the root of the objection and lay out the options.”
 Kelly Stone, Sanford Behavioral Health, Director of Admissions

 Don’t Put Off the Inevitable…

 In the end, we all have to face life’s difficulties.
-Even this author (the ultimate procrastinator) woke up one morning with the same issues to confront and decided to make a change.
+Even this author (the ultimate procrastinator) woke up one morning with the same issues to confront and decided to change.
 One of the joys of recovery from addiction is the clear, clean light of a new day.
 There is no “perfect time” to get help for a substance use disorder.
-But now is as good a time as any (and 2021 is almost over!).
+But now is as good a time as any (and 2022 is almost over!).
 Pick up the phone and change your life for the better in the new year.